brandur/sorg/content/drafts/interfaces.md

     waiting on the computer.</figcaption>
 </figure>

-I think we can all agree that this an interface that's incredible and which all of us want, but if we drill into it, what are its most amazing aspects?
+I think we can all agree that the interface of this prospective future is incredible and desirable, but if we drill into it, what are its most amazing aspects?

 Years ago, I might have said that it was the wafer thin screens.
 Or the incredible touch technology.
 But we have